 - On macOS, you can also install Docker Desktop via

-$ brew cask install docker Downloading…
+$ brew install homebrew/cask/docker Downloading…

 - On Linux, install Docker Community Edition (CE) via your operating system’s package manager, for